kkumarmohit/services-start/README.md

 3: Single component (with no child component): A separate instance will be provide to the specific component.

 The instances always propogates downward in angular.

+## Injecting services into a service
+In older version of angular, @Injectable decorator is used on the service which will itself expect an another service to be injected.
+No need of decorator on child service
+In newer version of angular, @Injectable can be used on either parent or child service.